The fifth annual Wonder of Hummingbirds Festival will be held on Saturday, August 22, 2015 from 8:00am – 2:00pm.

-The festival will also feature speakers on nature topics, wildlife educational demonstrations, guided walks and vendors selling food and drinks, plants, locally made arts and crafts, bird feeders and supplies, garden items and a “Bargain Barn” selling new and gently used merchandise with nature themes.
+The festival features speakers on nature topics, wildlife educational demonstrations, guided walks and vendors selling food and drinks, plants, locally made arts and crafts, bird feeders and supplies as well as garden items.
+Admission is $5 per person.
+Children 6 and under are free.

 - David Pitts, Professor of Biology, UT Martin will talk about “The Hummingbirds that Nest in your Yard”.